Herta wins pole in dominant outing through Nashville - NewsBreak

 “I think this is going to be the craziest start of the year,” Herta said.

-The two Honda drivers on the front row will lead the field to green in one of the more anticipated races outside the Indianapolis 500 in years for IndyCar.
+The two Honda drivers on the front row will lead the field to green in one of the outside the Indianapolis 500 in years for IndyCar.
 The 2.17-mile, 11-turn track includes a 3,500-foot straightway that spans over the Korean War Veterans Memorial Bridge.

 “It’s wild but I really enjoy it,” said third-place starter Alexander Rossi.